LivInTheLookingGlass/Euler/docs/javascript.rst

 Live Tests
 ----------

-To run these problems in your browser, |test-js-link|
+To run these problems in your browser, :live-test:`js`

 Library Code
 ------------